Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Josephine Myers about 1 month ago
+Josephine Myers 5 months ago

 I strongly support option 1.
 Phoenix should continue to invest in public transit.